No. 20 Sun Devils rally from 18 down to beat Georgia 76-74

-Martin gave the Sun Devils (8-1) their first lead of the game with a baseline jumper to make it 71-70 with 2:43 remaining.
+Martin gave the Sun Devils (8-1) their first lead with a baseline jumper that made it 71-70 with 2:43 remaining.
+His basket rewarded Arizona State for chipping away long enough to earn a hard victory.

+"He's not afraid of the moment at all in these tough environments," Hurley said.
+"He really has a great spirt about him.
+He's a winner."

-Rayshaun Hammonds and Tyree Crump each scored 19 points for Georgia (5-4).
+Rayshaun Hammonds and Tyree Crump each scored 19 points for Georgia (5-4), though Hammonds fouled out with 4:41 remaining.
 Nicolas Claxton had nine points and 13 rebounds, but the Bulldogs, looking for their first signature win under coach Tom Crean, were undone by 10 turnovers that led to 12 Arizona State points in the second half.

+"Losing Rayshaun killed us," Crean said.
+"He was having a really good game.
+He can do so many things.
+He's our best in-bounder.
+He reads situations.
+He can space, and he can play in and out.
+We gambled and lost."

-Tye Fagan's reverse layup put Georgia back ahead with 25 seconds remaining, but Luguentz Dort beat Claxton off the dribble to make it 75-74 with 11 seconds to go.
+Tye Fagan's reverse layup put Georgia back ahead with 25 seconds remaining, but Luguentz Dort beat Claxton off the dribble to score at the rim and make it 75-74 with 11 seconds to go.

-The victory was a strong comeback for Arizona State, which lost last week to No. 6 Nevada in Los Angeles.

 Dort intercepted a long inbound pass from Jordan Harris before the Bulldogs' last chance to win fell short on Claxton's air-ball 16-footer.